 Similar to the above, radon finds it’s way into all parts of the home.
 While levels fluctuate throughout the year, and are often lowest in summer months when windows and doors let fresh air in from outside, you cannot be certain that your levels are not dangerous until you test.
 An open window or door does not qualify as a proper radon mitigation system.

-As you can see from the map below, radon is found in soil all over the world.
+As you can see from the map below, radon is found in soil all over.
 It isn’t just a problem for mountainous folk.
 In fact, one of the US states at highest risk for radon exposure is… Iowa!
 It’s map is filled with Zone 1 counties, just like Colorado.
 The only way to know that your home is safe is to test!